Super Easy Lemonade Scones – The Fluffiest Aussie Scones!

 Scones are always best eaten warm on the day that they are cooked.
 If you have leftovers, store them in an airtight container for up to two days.
 Refresh any day-old scones by popping them in the microwave for 10 seconds.

-If you’re in a pinch, you can freeze baked scones to eat later.
+If you’re in a pinch, you can freeze baked scones for up to two months to eat later.
 When you’re ready to eat, remove them from the freezer and let them come to room temperature before reheating them in the oven for a few minutes.

 Here are a few more Aussie recipes you might like…